 In fiscal year 2017, the University received notice from the United States Department of Education and the Washington State Student Achievement Council that its financial responsibility ratio score had fallen below a 1.0 for the period July 1, 2016 to June 30, 2017.
-As a result, the University is required to post a Letter of Credit in the amount of \$1,287,300 for the benefit of the United States Department of Education, and \$216,099 for the benefit of the Washington Student Achievement Council.
-The Letters of Credit are secured by unrestricted investment cash and securities.
+As a result, the University was required to post Letters of Credit for the benefit of the United States Department of Education and the Washington Student Achievement Council.
+The Letters of Credit were secured by unrestricted investment cash and securities.
+During fiscal year 2018, the University received notice that its financial responsibility ratio score was recalculated for the period July 1, 2016 to June 30, 2017, and had reached 2.1, and as such the Letters of Credit requirement has been eliminated.